 Yet it ultimately failed even worse than the previous week, and the late week Merck news only left it retesting that failed 4,348 support.
-The lower supports are into the 4,235-00 range May-June congestion it surmounted in late June.
-If that should fail to hold, there is also prominent congestion back into the low-4,100 area, with weekly MA-41 in the mid-4,100 area along the way.
+While last week's rally brought it back to the low-4,400 area, it weakened again after that.
+Now back below the 4,348 area leaves 4,300 interim support, yet with the more major lower support into the 4,235-00 range May-June congestion it surmounted in late June.
+If that should fail, there is also prominent congestion again back into the low-4,100 area, with weekly MA-41 in the upper-4,100 area along the way.